opsec-infosec/BlockchainExplorer/README.md

 ## API
 The api is using the NestJS framework

+## bitcoind Full Node
+This is the bitcoind full node.
+Be aware that the current blockchain is over 600 G in size, so make sure you have enough disk space for that.

 ## Workers
 There are 2 workers setup to process the .dat files.
 The main queue EQueue.Block parses the the .dat file and pulls out each individual block, parses it and passes it to a second queue called EQueue.Elastic
 The EQueue.Elastic queue processes each transaction of the block and will store them in a ElasticSearch DB.